Chr1sC0de/TurbulentEggCartonPrediction/README.md

 # Turbulent Egg Carton Predictions with Deep Learning

-A practical introduction to python and deep learning for wall shear stress prediction.
+An introduction to python and deep learning for wall shear stress prediction.

-We will be creating a simple U-Unet using the [Pytorch](https://pytorch.org/tutorials/) library and predicting the wall shear stress from some surface roughness.
+We will be creating a U-Unet using the [Pytorch](https://pytorch.org/tutorials/) library and predicting the wall shear stress from surface roughness calculated from CFD simulations.

 ![](./readme_image.PNG)